santoshkatageri/instance-watcher/README.md

 ## Description

-This lambda function will send you once a day an email with the list of the running EC2 instances on all AWS region for an AWS Account.
+This AWS Lambda function will send you once a day an email with the list of the running EC2 instances on all AWS region for an AWS Account.

 ## Core features

 * [ ] List running EC2 instances accross all AWS Regions
 * [ ] Check `instance-id`, `instance_type`, `region`
 * [ ] Send summuary by email once a day
-* [ ] Serverless Architecture using lambda and lambda layer
+* [ ] Serverless Architecture using Lambda and Lambda layer

 ## Requirements

-* Verified SES email
+* Verified SES email (sender)
-* Create `instance-watcher-artifacts` s3 bucket
+* Create `instance-watcher-<your_project>-artifacts` s3 bucket

 ## Deployment